EnesYildirimm/OzdilekteyimAppiumProject/README.md

 # Ozdilekteyim Appium Project

-## The aim of this application is to test a scenario on Ozdilekteyim android app using appium otomation tool.
+## The aim of this application is to test a scenario on Ozdilekteyim android app using appium automation tool.

 **Open Ozdilekteyim App and Follow The Given Steps Below**
 1) Start Ozdilekteyim app and verify the app start.